 Some businesses would have already made changes to their invoices to comply with the new rules as the delay on DRC was announced just under a month before it was due to launch on 1 October 2019.
-So, if errors are made, HMRC has confirmed that the delay in implementation will be taken into consideration with regards to consequences.
+As of June 2020, another delay was announced, so, if errors are made, HMRC has confirmed that the delay in implementation will be taken into consideration with regards to consequences.

 Affected businesses have more time to start preparing for the new charge.
 HMRC suggest preparing for the 1 March 2021 introduction date by:

 - checking whether the reverse charge affects either your sales, purchases or both

 - making sure your accounting systems and software are updated to deal with the reverse charge

 - considering whether the change will have an impact on your cashflow

 - making sure all your staff who are responsible for VAT accounting are familiar with the reverse charge and how it will operate.